Lithotroph

 Lithotrophs are a diverse group of organisms using an inorganic substrate (usually of mineral origin) to obtain reducing equivalents for use in biosynthesis (e.g., carbon dioxide fixation) or energy conservation (i.e., ATP production) via aerobic or anaerobic respiration.
 While lithotrophs in the broader sense include photolithotrophs like plants, chemolithotrophs are exclusively microorganisms; no known macrofauna possesses the ability to use inorganic compounds as electron sources.
 Macrofauna and lithotrophs can form symbiotic relationships, in which case the lithotrophs are called "prokaryotic symbionts".
-An example of this is chemolithotrophic bacteria in giant tube worms or plastids, which are organelles within plant cells that may have evolved from photolithotrophic cyanobacteria-like organisms.
+An example of this is chemolithotrophic bacteria in giant tube worms; or plastids, which are organelles within plant cells that may have evolved from photolithotrophic cyanobacteria-like organisms.
 Chemolithotrophs belong to the domains Bacteria and Archaea.
 The term "lithotroph" was created from the Greek terms 'lithos' (rock) and 'troph' (consumer), meaning "eaters of rock".
 Many but not all lithoautotrophs are extremophiles.

-The last universal common ancestor of life is thought to be a chemolithotroph (due to its presence in the prokaryotes).
+The last universal common ancestor of life is thought to be a chemolithotroph.
 Different from a lithotroph is an organotroph, an organism which obtains its reducing agents from the catabolism of organic compounds.